Master hexagonal architecture in Rust

 🙃

-Naturally, if we're sharing a repo between threads, Rust wants to be sure it won't be dropped unexpectedly.
-Let's reassure the compiler by making every AuthorRepository
+Naturally, if we're shuffling a repo between threads, Rust wants to be sure it won't be dropped unexpectedly.
+Let's reassure the compiler that every AuthorRepository

 Finally, our web server, axum, requires injected data to be Clone